 Have you ever been to Manali from Leh or Spiti?
 If yes, then have you noticed how the landscape changes as you cross Rohtang pass?
-As you pass the last signs of the cold desert that lie in trans-Himalayas, you see the harbinger of the yet to be reached Kullu valley.
+As you pass the last signs of the cold desert that lie in the trans-Himalayas, you see the harbinger of the yet to be reached Kullu valley.
 Let me introduce you to Kothi and Solang Valley.

-Kothi & Solang Valley
+What Makes Kothi and Solang Valley Special?

-Your eyes witness the remarkable change in scenery – lush greenery all around, impressions of streams running through the valley.
+Your eyes witness the remarkable change in scenery.
+Lush greenery all around, impressions of streams running through the valley.
 You can feel the magic of Kullu valley when you approach it from the trans-Himalayas.
 Looking at it from that height and then gradually descending the valley makes you wish for more, you want to explore every nook and corner of it.

 The broad open Kullu valley starts from the base of Rohtang pass, extends through Manali, many tranquil villages, Kullu town, and Mandi.
 Beas river beautifully crosses through it.
 Laden apple orchards and forests of pine and deodar cover these beautiful mountains.
 The valley is surrounded on three sides by Pir Panjal, Lower Himalayan, and the Great Himalayan ranges.

 Upper reaches of the valley house some beautiful villages, such as Kothi, Gulaba, Solang, Sethan, Prini, Tirthan, Banjar, Shoja, Jibhi and the heart of Kullu valley, Naggar.
-Pursuing my love for Himachal, I am going to write about some of these lesser-visited and some fairly the gems of Kullu valley like Jibhi and Banjar Valley.
+Pursuing my love for Himachal, I am going to write about some of these lesser-visited and some fairly popular gems of Kullu valley like Jibhi and Banjar Valley.

-In this article, I am sharing my experience at Kothi and Solang – two idyllic places in the upper Kullu valley.
+In this article, I am sharing my experience at Kothi and Solang, two idyllic places in the upper Kullu valley.
 They are mostly on the checklist of tourists from Manali, but I wonder why not many people stopover and stay here to absorb more of these beautiful locales.

 Solang valley snow covered peaks

-Slopes and valley of Solang
+Slopes and valley of Solang, January 2014

-Why Visit Kothi & Solang
+Why Should You Visit Kothi and Solang Valley?

 I am always on the lookout for offbeat places near famous tourist centers.
 Because, vicinity to the usual destinations makes for easy connectivity (keeping in mind the comforts of my co-travelers, usually family and kids :)).
 The offbeat nature of places helps us escape the usual rush (the plight of the chaotic lives of city dwellers :)).